quinn-p-mchugh/personal-website/blog-micro/2023/2023-06-01-llms-as-language-translators.md

 ---
-title: "Large Language Models can translate any language, even languages no human can understand"
+title: "LLMs: Translators of languages no human can understand"
 slug: llms-as-translators
 #description:
 #keywords: []